 The research done here leaves much unsettled and should be continued in greater depth.
 An inclusion of Egypt, Lebanon and the Gulf States would enhance the clarity of identity formation in a community spread across a vast region of national differences.
 In brief, the Jordanian Palestinians have experienced a combined set of circumstances similar to their counterparts in Israel and the Palestinian Territories.
 Jordanian legal rights are differentiated among the waves of refugees flocking across Jordan's borders-100,000 in 1948 and 380,000 in 1967-240,000 of whom were considered displaced persons and not refugees because of Jordanian administration of the West Bank during the exodus.
-The flood of Palestinians has significantly changed the landscape of Jordanian politics, where Palestinians are a demographic majority but politically subordinate.
-Despite this, they compose a lion's share of the private sector in Jordan.
-Here, like Israel, economic successes and potential have translated into a more joint Palestinians in what has come to be known as Black September has defined the discourse and relationship between Jordanians and Palestinians since.
-Recently, revocations of citizenship from Palestinians living in Jordan have been supplemented by residency revocations of Palestinians living under occupied East Jerusalem.
+64 The flood of Palestinians has significantly changed the landscape of Jordanian politics, where Palestinians are a demographic majority but politically subordinate.
+65 Despite this, they compose a lion's share of the private sector in Jordan.
+Here, like Israel, economic successes and potential have translated into a more joint Palestinian-Jordanian sense of self identification.
+66 But in Jordan too, political turmoil and violence has fractured trust.
+The violence that killed 3,000 Palestinians in what has come to be known as Black September has defined the discourse and relationship between Jordanians and Palestinians since.67 Recently, revocations of citizenship from Palestinians living in Jordan68 have been supplemented by residency revocations of Palestinians living under occupied East Jerusalem.69

 In all of this, we see interchanging identities strengthened by economic incentives and, where available, enhanced by institutions.
 Unfortunately, as the perceptions of looming progress in a two-state solution have sharpened, they have led to the recent spike in revoking the citizenship of Palestinians.
 The discourse of Israel's current right-wing government, led by Benjamin Netanyahu, has furthered the political argument that Jordan is Palestine.
 This definition offers a relocation program for Palestinians into the Jordanian state as the best solution.
-In Hillel Frisch's estimation, "the fact that each group prefers a slightly different political outcome that conforms to their respective material interests seems to confirm the rational-actor approach" that are governed by national rules and environments.
+In Hillel Frisch's estimation, "the fact that each group prefers a slightly different political outcome that conforms to their respective material interests seems to confirm the rational-actor approach" that are governed by national rules and environments.70